M-Media-Group/Parallelizer/API.md

 | `dataKey` | string | No | The key that contains the data.
 Further transformations by the transform parameter will be done on elements in this dataKey |
 | `transform` | array | No | An array of objects representing the transformations to apply to the response data. |

-Each object in `endpoints` should contain the following fields (fields here override the global fields defined in the request body):
+Each object in `endpoints` should contain the following fields (fields here override the global fields defined in the request body, or, if you're using them, the endpointGroups):

 | Field | Type | Required | Description |
 | --- | --- | --- | --- |